Updated January 25, 2023

 We tend to think of Facebook, or maybe Myspace, as launching “social media” into the mainstream.

-And from there the social network was a fully formed concept that we’ve all used for the last 10-15 years to stay in touch with friends and make new connections.
+And from there the social network was a fully formed concept that we’ve all used for the last couple of decades to stay in touch with friends and make new connections.

 To swim in the feed of content.
 Every day.